AmineDiro/iouring_http/README.md

 For now we will use `liburing` which means we are using CGO.

-## Design:
+## system design :

 ringListener
 -> Http server will serve from the listener
--> The listener will spawn a handler func and get the ringConnection **OPTION 1 :**
+-> The listener will spawn a handler func and get the ringConnection

+**OPTION 1 :**
 -> The goroutine could read directly from the conn :
- Thid should be possible
     We could maintain a map[FD]chan []bytes.
 The callbacks will push data to a chan per conn.
 Internally the RingConn would read from this channel
     This is not scalable => TOOO many goroutines and memory footprint

 **OPTION 2:**
 -> Handle the connection in a separate structure: (RingConnHandler???)